k8sgpt-ai/k8sgpt/pkg/server/example/README.md

-# K8sGPT MCP Server Example
+# K8sGPT MCP Client Example

-This directory contains an example of how to use the K8sGPT MCP server in a real-world scenario.
+This directory contains an example of how to use the K8sGPT MCP client in a real-world scenario.

 ## Prerequisites